lumapps/lumapps-extensions-templates/docs/customizations-api/javascript/use-cases.md

 **Use case limitations and best practices**
 - This customizations could be combined with `window.lumapps.getCurrentContent()` in order to render the message on just a few pages, by checking their ID.
 However, in those scenarios we recommend adding a widget to those pages rather than executing a customization.

-## Create a "Copy Link to Content" action
+## Create a Copy Link to Content action

 The contextual actions menu displays a set of actions that can be executed on the currently displayed content.
 It is a great place to add custom actions to your contents.
 For example, let's say that you want to add a `Copy link to content` action, that will copy the current content's link to the clipboard.